 c.
 Laboratory-Specific Safety Training

-Every researcher is required to complete laboratory safety training that covers the laboratory’s safety policies, lab-specific Standard Operating Procedures, safety guidance documents, and other basic safety information specific to the laboratory hazards.
+Every researcher is required to complete laboratory safety training that covers the laboratory’s safety policies, lab-specific Standard Operating Procedures (SOPs), safety guidance documents, and other basic safety information specific to the laboratory hazards.
 Each lab must have this required lab-specific training developed for the researchers and outline how it will be communicated to the researchers.

 Both Online Safety Management and Laboratory Safety Training components should be reviewed annually to ensure the accuracy and efficacy of the information.